-Non-executive directors, including the chairman, are appointed by the trust’s nominations and remunerations committee, working with NHS London (until March 2013), The Appointments Commission (until October 2012) and the NHS Trust Development Authority (from October 2012).
-All Board appointments are made using fair and transparent selection processes with specialist human resources input.
+Non-executive directors, including the chairman, are appointed by the trust’s council of governors.
 When appointing to the Board due consideration is given to the range of skills and experience required for the running of the trust.

 Each year every member of the Board has their performance assessed by the chairman through a formal appraisal process.
 During this appraisal the Board member’s strengths and aspirations and learning and development needs are reviewed.

 Declarations of interest